nbonamy/claude-crew/README.md

 > Running tests...
 # (agent executes the request)

-> /crew:send desktop Tests passed!
-All 42 tests green.
+> Sending report to desktop: All 42 tests green!
 # Message sent!
 ```

 ### Commands

-#### `/crew:agents`
+#### `/crew:list`
-Lists all registered agents with status and message counts.
+List all registered agents with their session IDs, folders, and message counts.

-#### `/crew:send <recipient> <message>`
+#### `/crew:send`
 Send a message to another agent.
-- Recipient can be: friendly name, partial match (case-insensitive), or session ID
-- If no arguments provided, Claude will ask for details
-- Uses `$ARGUMENTS` to parse the message content
+Natural language parsing - e.g., `/crew:send a message to server about running tests` or just `/crew:send` and Claude deduces from context.

 #### `/crew:check`
-Check messages.
-The agent will:
+Check your messages.
+Claude will:
-1. Retrieve all pending messages (uses session ID from startup or from `list-agents`)
+1. Retrieve all pending messages (uses session ID from startup)
-2. Display them with sender info and timestamps
-3. Mark them as read
+2. Mark them as read
-4. **If a message asks a question**: Reply using `send-message` MCP tool
-5. **If a message is an instruction**: Execute it
-6. **Otherwise**: Just display results in a clear format
+3. Reply to questions, execute instructions, or display results

 ## Agent Naming